mattyowl/RSSMOSPipeline/README.md

     solution as the WCS stored in the header.

 4. The `rss_mos_visual_inspector` tool can be used to look at the 1D spectra, compare to template spectra from SDSS, and measure redshifts.
+This needs the `tkinter` module to be installed.

     Run this using, e.g.,

     ```
     rss_mos_visual_inspector 1DSpec_2DSpec_stackAndExtract/1D_*.fits results